"I'm aware it's a cliche

 - Vendor Trash: Introduces an inventory management puzzle to treasure acquisition by withholding ready drops of currency for items of no use except to clutter inventory and offload for a handful of scratch.
 Such a venerable tradition of RPG games that even games that try to streamline gameplay for more action emphasis (or shoehorn RPG Elements) are obligated to include it.

 - Very Special Episode: Although less used in Soap Operas and TV dramas, it's still played straight, and will keep going as long as dramas like Grey's Anatomy, Holby City, Criminal Minds, and documentaries like Police, Camera, Action! still exist.

-- A Winner Is You: Most endings of classic games from NES/SNES era sucked, as time went by, the endings became better and more developed and even games with excuse plots started having good endings, but even in the modern generations, there are still Shovelware games that have endings in the same vein as 8-bit games, even blockbuster games sometimes have it, some games with Multiple Endings have this as Easy Mode Mockery.
+- A Winner Is You: Most endings of classic games from NES/SNES era were extremely simplistic. as time went by, the endings became more developed and even games with excuse plots started having elaborate endings, but even in the modern generations, there are still Shovelware games that have endings in the same vein as 8-bit games, even blockbuster games sometimes have it, some games with Multiple Endings have this as Easy-Mode Mockery.